bronson/gird/README.md

 ## TODO

-* Clean up the diff output when verification fails
 * Remove redundant ./ from the start of paths (thanks find)
 * force create/verify depending on whether a Girdsums file exists in the starting directory
 * The .t extension appears to be reserved for Perl.
 Maybe use .sh like Git does, or just .test?